 Impact Fee (Water and Sewer) Reduction - All eligible projects of a commercial nature will be assessed at a twenty percent (20%) reduction from the Town's adopted water and sewer impact fees at the time of building permit issuance.
-Projects that have a mixed use nature (commercial / residential) will be assessed a thirty-five percent (35%) reduction from the adopted water and sewer impact fees at the time of building permit issuance.
+Projects that have a mixed-use nature (commercial / residential) will be assessed a thirty-five percent (35%) reduction from the adopted water and sewer impact fees at the time of building permit issuance.
 The fee calculation will be based on one equivalent dwelling unit (EDU) per unit, with additional EDU's being calculated at the end of the first twelve months in operation.
 The sewer and water impact fees are described in the Town's Code.
-There was no abatement during the fiscal year.
+There were no impact fee reductions during the fiscal year.

 Sign, Façade, and Awning Grant - All eligible projects can apply to participate in the Town of Georgetown Sign, Façade, and Awning Grant program.
 This program is designed to provide funding towards the purchase and/or construction of signs, façade, and awnings for any building that meets the eligibility requirements within the Downtown Development District.
 The Town will provide \$ 3,000 annually in order to fund a maximum of six matching grants of \$ 500 each year.
+There were no grants awarded during the fiscal year.

-NOTE N - COMMITMENTS AND CONTINGENCIES
+NOTE N - CONTRACTS